SCEP Goals

 All Students graduate college and career

-Ready and have a strong plan and pathway to success By June 2026, the increase in summative assessment scores for Students with Disabilities (SWD) will increase by 2% in SANDI Math and ABLLS sections B (visual performance) and R (Math).
+ready and have a strong plan and pathway to success By June 2026, the increase in summative assessment scores for Students with Disabilities (SWD) will increase by 2% in SANDI Math and ABLLS sections B (visual performance) and R (Math) by providing support and trainings on math curriculums to staff as well as developing individualized IEP goals stemming from assessments.

 PRIORITY 5